yli12313/DC-AI-Hackathon-2026/README.md

 # World Cup 2026 Prediction Workflow

 ### I enjoyed this event and enjoyed building this project!
+I'm happy with the project output!

+* **Individual Contributor**: Yingquan Li

 Autonomous AI workflow that predicts 2026 World Cup outcomes through **API-driven data** and **interpretable scoring**.
 Choose a goal, run the workflow, and see top-five predictions with descriptions and reasons for each result.